circlefin/malachite/specs/english/README.md

 ### Different heights

-Heights in Tendermint consensus algorithm are communication closed.
+Heights in Tendermint consensus algorithm are communication-closed.
 This means that if a validator is at height `h`, messages from either `h' < h` (past) or `h' > h` (future) heights have no effect on the operation of height `h`.